gardener/landscaper/docs/level_0/basic_concepts.md

 DeployItems.
 There are different types of DeployItems for example for deploying helm charts, plain kubernetes manifests or terraform configurations.

-A DeployItem can be configurable such that it can be used in different scenarios.
+A DeployItem can be configured such that it can be used in different scenarios.
 Typical examples of configurable parts of a DeployItem are the target cluster or namespace where a helm chart should be deployed to.
 A DeployItem can also define output parameter for data it creates and which can be consumed by others.